thundermagic/sonarr_netimport/README.md

 * SMTP_SERVER_PORT: Port number for smtp server

 # Docker Image
-Docker image is available at https://hub.docker.com/r/thundermagic/sonarr_netimport.
+Docker image is available at: https://hub.docker.com/r/thundermagic/sonarr_netimport.
 Docker image is multi arch.
 Supported architectures are `arm` and `amd64`.
 Docker manifest is used for multi arch awareness.
 So you just need to pull the image regardless of the underlying platform and the correct image will be pulled.